ERRRRRRRLAN/Splitter/README.md

 ### 3. **Participant Management**
 - Easily add participants (one by one)
 - **Bulk Add Participants**: Add multiple participants at once by typing names, one per line
+  - **Bulk Gender Selection**: Dropdown to select gender (Male/Female/None) that will be applied to all participants added in bulk
+  - If you select "Male" or "Female", all names will automatically have the selected gender
+  - If you select "None", gender will be empty and can be set manually afterwards
 - Select gender for each participant (Male/Female) - optional
 - Remove unnecessary participants
 - Participant name validation